eliandrogomes/membersApp/README.md

 }
 ```

-Other operations and documentation can be found in postman https://xxxxxxx.postman.com
+Other operations, schemas and documentation can be found in postman /postman and https://www.postman.com/altimetry-specialist-6400776/workspace/eliandro-workspace/api/da7f50f0-c6c8-4bc1-9f39-dc9a4586d831

-### AWS API Gateway